alangrainger/share-note/README.md

   // Paste the script contents here
   %>
 ```
+3. Create some sort of upload endpoint on your server.
+The data is JSON POST, and the authentication is SHA256 of a nonce + secret.
+See below for an example in PHP.
-3. Update the configuration to match your server.
+4. Update the configuration to match your server.
-4. Go to any note and execute the script the same as you would any Templater template.
+5. Go to any note and execute the script the same as you would any Templater template.

-## Example PHP uploader
+## Usage

+The first time a file is shared, the script will automatically upload all the theme styles along with it into a separate `style.css` file.
+This will allow all your shared files to point to the same cached CSS file on your webserver to speed up browsing.

+The next time you share the same file, it will ignore the CSS. **If you want to force the theme CSS to re-upload, just remove the `share_link` property from your frontmatter.**

+## Web server setup

 On your server, you just need something simple to accept the incoming POST data from the script.
-The authentication is a SHA256 of a nonce + secret.

-Here's an example using PHP:
+Most personal web hosting runs PHP, so here are the basic steps to set up your PHP-based server to host the files:

+1. Create a new folder on your web server.
+2. Make a file called `upload.php` and copy the below PHP script into that file.
+3. Change the `SECRET` in both the PHP file and the Templater script to something complex that only you know.
+Random characters are fine.
+4. Upload the `upload.php` file to the new folder on your web server.
+5. Update the Templater script config to match steps 1 and 2:
+	1. `UPLOAD_LOCATION` would be the URL of the folder you created in step 1.
+It will be the web location so will start with `https://...`
+	2. `UPLOAD_ENDPOINT` will be the name of the file from step 2: `upload.php`.

+### Example PHP upload script

 ```php
 <?php